Steambase/Better-Steam-Browser-Extension/README.md

 - [Firefox (coming soon)](#)
 - [Edge (coming soon)](#)

+### Features

+- [x] Skip age check on Steam Store pages
+- [x] Skip age check on Steam Community Hub pages
+- [x] Hide the global "Install Steam" button from the header
+- [x] Bypass link filter outgoing link pages
+- [x] Include Steambase's "Player Score" directly on Store pages
+- [x] Include minimal link to view Steam charts directly on Store pages
+- [x] Include game status directly on Store pages

+### Have a feature request?

+Share your feature request in the [Steambase Discord Server](https://discord.gg/AmmsccWEhZ) with your features requests, suggestions, and any bug reports about the extension!

 ## Better Steam Website

 Better Steam is powered by Steambase go fetch game charts, stats, price and other data.
 Checkout [Steambase](https://steambase.io) to explore more Steam data.